MisterMandarino/3D-Packing-Problem-using-Evolutionary-Computations/README.md

 Project for the 'Bio-inspired Artificial Intelligence' course of the Master's Degree in Artificial Intelligence Systems at the University of Trento, A.Y.
 2023/2024.

 ## Description
-The project consists of designing and implementing a solution for Optimizing the Bin Packing Problem by using Evolutionary Computations [project description](DM_Project.pdf).
+The project consists of designing and implementing a solution for Optimizing the Bin Packing Problem by using Evolutionary Computations [project paper](Report.pdf).

 ## Dependencies
 The project is written in Python 3.11.
 The required packages are listed in the [requirements](requirements.txt) file.